miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 ---

+## Claude's Plan Looks Solid

+> Claude's plan looks solid.
+I have to measure 3 times and cut once because once
+> I make this change, I think I lose all the discussion histories and all the
+> "pointers" point wrongly (discussion of where things are located).
+This is the
+> cautious moving ahead.

 Alright, I'm going to adopt this transition plan and perform myopification surgery now.
 Generally I would hand this over to the AI code-editing surgery specialists, but I'm not trusting them too much lately.
 It's not ill intentioned